Banjo Paterson: Journalism

 This portrait of Paterson is reproduced on the Australian ten-dollar note.

 Paterson became a war correspondent for The Sydney Morning Herald and The Age during the Second Boer War, sailing for South Africa in October 1899.
 There he met fellow war correspondents Winston Churchill and Rudyard Kipling as well as British army leaders Kitchener, Roberts and Haig.
 His graphic accounts of the relief of Kimberley, surrender of Bloemfontein (the first correspondent to ride in) and the capture of Pretoria attracted the attention of the press in Britain.
 An untouched box of chocolates, created by the British company Cadburys for Queen Victoria as a 1900 New Year's gift for troops serving in South Africa, was discovered in Paterson's papers at the National Library of Australia in 2020.

-He also was a correspondent during the Boxer Rebellion, where he met George "Chinese" Morrison and later wrote about his meeting.
-He was editor of Samuel Bennett's Evening News from 1903 to 1908, and his Town and Country Journal 1907 to 1908.
+Paterson was also was a correspondent during the Boxer Rebellion from 1901 to 1902, where he met George "Chinese" Morrison and later wrote about his meeting.
+In 1902 he accompanied a group of Australian settlers to Espiritu Santo in the New Hebrides, where they were establishing an agricultural settlement at Annandale.
+He wrote nine articles on the settlement scheme for the Herald.

+Paterson was editor of Samuel Bennett's Evening News from 1903 to 1908, and his Town and Country Journal 1907 to 1908.